viamrobotics/docs/docs/data/view.md

 You can also filter data using the [Viam Python SDK](https://python.viam.dev/).
 For example, you could use the [`BinaryDataByFilter`](/build/program/apis/data-client/#binarydatabyfilter) or [`TabularDataByFilter`](/build/program/apis/data-client/#tabulardatabyfilter) methods to filter binary data or tabular data respectively.

-Additionally, you can use the [`viam data dataset` commands](/fleet/cli/#data) to add or remove an image or group of images matching a specific filter using the Viam CLI.
+When using the [`viam data dataset`](/fleet/cli/#data) CLI commands to add or remove images from a dataset, you can use the `filter` subcommand to limit the command to only apply to image files matching a specified filter.

 To query your data using {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}} instead, see [Query Data using SQL / MQL](/data/query/).